bbbales2/regressions/grammar.md

  array broadcasting going wrong.

 Rat models are defined in the context of the data dataframe.
 That is, without specifying the data, Rat cannot identify parameters from the data.
 In short: dataframe in, dataframe out.
-Here's an example by Ben, who came up with the syntax:
+Here's an example:

 Initially the user gives the following data dataframe: